brenns10/brennan.io/_posts/2016-03-02-logging-in-with-requests.md

 title: Logging in With Requests
 layout: post
 description: >
-  CWRU's single-sign-on system is a very great way to let web developers offload their authentication concerns for students.
-But for people that like web scraping, it's more difficult to log into a site with SSO.
+  Web scraping in Python is a fun and useful skill.
+In this article, I demonstrate basic web scraping using requests and lxml, and then explain how you can scrape sites that require you to log in.
 ---

 One of my favorite types of quick side projects are ones that involve web